joaopalmeiro/reading-notes/data-visualization/README.md

     - Extensional predicate: it "(...) enumerates a set of selected data points."
 - **Temporal gap**:
   - "(...) we need to enable users to make their exploratory iterations in visualization **persist** when appropriate, and make their code iteration **more transient** when appropriate."
+  - To address this gap, B2 provides features to capture "(...) a snapshot of visualization (...)", to materialize "(...) interactions as a history log or a (...) data frame (...)", and to create "(...) reactive cells that automatically re-execute when new interaction occurs."
+- **Layout gap**:
+  - Challenges:
+    - "(...) a dashboard layout breaks the formerly tight coupling between a visualization and the code cell containing its specification (...)."
+    - "(...) as interactions on visualizations now occur in the dashboard rather than as part of the linear notebook layout, should code cells containing interaction histories be automatically created or manually requested? (...) where should they be placed in the linear structure of the notebook (...)?"

 ---